 A lot has happened since I last posted.
 I missed wishing you all a happy Slugs Return from Capistrano day, on May 28th.
-I didn’t know this was a holiday until Nicole from Etsy For Animals asked me to write an article about it.
+I didn’t know this was a holiday I was asked to write an article about it.

 It’s true…it’s an official holiday, recognized by Chase’s Calendar of Events, the compendium of American holidays like Labor Day.
-You can read my article on the slug holiday here.
-Thanks very much, Nicole, for the invitation.
+I put a copy of my “Happy Slugs Return to Capistrano Day!” article on our Ruffing’s blog too.

 I finally took the plunge and started the visible part of our Ruffing’s blog migration.
 I still have many pages to add, and many more links to redirect from the old pages and posts.
 I’m sure that will take months.
 Eloise, Max Bailey’s new, original, one-of-a-kind ginger tabby cat art doll is the first doll to grace the front page of our new blog.